The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 – Margaret McMillan, historian

 Have you seen kids get bored on a playground?
-Have you seen children who are not interested in going on a field trip to the zoo, the aquarium, the beach, the pet store, chocolate factory, science fair for the family, or the ice cream shop?
+Have you seen children not interested in going on a field trip to the zoo, the aquarium, the beach, the pet store, a chocolate factory, a science fair for the family, or the ice cream shop?
 The chances are they might be the first ones running out the door when they hear you say where you are taking them.

 These are wonderful opportunities to associate target language learning with joyful and positive experiences.
 I always prepare a field trip target language note beforehand.
 The note will include 1-3 sentences and 3-5 words in the target language.
 I will introduce or use sentences and words during our activity.

 Be active, head out, and learn.
-Invite extended family members to join you and let them see what you are doing if they are close by.
+Invite extended family members to join you and let them see what you are doing if they are closeby.
 If they know what you are doing and they see how you do it they might be able to support you and encourage the kids!

 Note: